PhilipYip1988/vmware-workstation-installation-guide/windows-98SE-guest/readme.md

 <img src='./images/img_054.png' alt='img_054' width='600'/>

-Leave Network Adaptor at the default setting:
+Under Network Adaptor uncheck Connect at Power On.
+Windows 98 SE has reached end of life and is unsafe to use on the internet:

 <img src='./images/img_055.png' alt='img_055' width='600'/>